 If you’re looking to pick out your perfect Christmas tree, one idea is to make it a family adventure this year.
 Plan a trip to chop down your own tree, and make some new holiday memories.

-Good to know before you go: It’s always a good idea to call to confirm details with the farm the night before or morning before heading out.
+Here is what’s good to know before you go: It’s always a good idea to call to confirm details with the farm the night before or morning before heading out.
 Also, know beforehand the total cost.
 It’s usually best to bring cash, but you can ask beforehand if farms take credit cards.

 Christmas Town – 23237 Highway 1057, Kentwood, La.